Stone-Red-Code/HyperbolicDownloader/README.md

 ## Usage

 1. Download one of the [releases](https://github.com/Stone-Red-Code/HyperbolicDownloader/releases).
 1. Execute the `HyperbolicDownloader` file.
 1. Wait until the setup process is finished.
-1. Do one of the below:
+1. Next steps:
     - Add a host to your client using the [add](#add) command and use the [get](#get) command to retrieve a file.
+    - Add the host `hyper.stone-red.net:3055` (`add host hyper.stone-red.net:3055`) to the hosts list to obtain a few existing hosts and immediately gain access to all of my files hosted on the HyperbolicDownloader network.\
     - Use the [generate](https://github.com/Stone-Red-Code/HyperbolicDownloader#generate) command to generate a `.hyper` file and the [get from](https://github.com/Stone-Red-Code/HyperbolicDownloader#getfrom) command to retrieve a file through the generated `.hyper` file.

 ## How it works